trevrobb/Exercise-02c-Explosions-and-Enemy/README.md

 Exercise for MSCH-C220

-A user-controlled ship for a space-shooter game.
-Recently added the ability to shoot at asteroids.
+A user-controlled ship in a space-shooter game.
+Explosions!
+Asteroids!
+Smaller asteroids!
+An alien ship!.
 Created in Godot.

 ## Implementation